cabloy/zova/cabloy-docs/guide/techniques/config/introduction.md

 ## meta & config file

 Cabloy-Front loads config files from the `src/front/config/config` directory.
 File loading based on `meta` conditions is also supported.
-For specific rules, refer to: [meta & .env file](../env/introduction.md)
+For specific rules, see: [meta & .env file](../env/introduction.md)

 ### For example